-Robert Poulin, Brenda Spencer, or Wayne Lo.
+The role of peer influence is less consistent, but still of interest.
+The two psychopathic shooters presented in my book, Drew Golden and Eric Harris, recruited nonpsychopathic peers to join them in their attacks.
+This was not the case with Robert Poulin, Brenda Spencer, or Wayne Lo.
 What we can say at this point is that though there is no consistent pattern of psychopaths recruiting peers, in the two attacks involving two perpetrators, the "teams" were led by psychopaths.

 The case of Luke Woodham is related to this issue, because though he did not have a partner in his attack, he was following the orders of an older boy who appears to have had psychopathic traits.
-As with Eric and Dylan, Grant Boyette and Luke Woodham formed a team consisting of a psychopathic boy in charge, with a schizotypal boy as a follower.
+As with Eric and Dylan, Grant Boyette and Luke Woodham formed a team consisting of a psychopathic boy in charge and a schizotypal boy as a follower.